Regulation 19 - Completing a Disciplinary Report

 • Did the offending player offer any explanation for his / her action(s)?

-• Did the offending player demonstrate remorse (or offer apology) either at the time or subsequently?
+• Did the offending player demonstrate remorse (or offer an apology) either at the time or subsequently?

 Abandoned Matches: